TheVenu/Sequence-to-Sequence-Learning/README.md

-# Mimicking Auhtorial Styles using LSTMs
+# Mimicking Authorial Styles using LSTMs

 Given a sample of text, an LSTM layer learns the style and starts generating the text (character by character) in the style of the author.
 The output, given a random seed is as shown when trained on a passage of Nietzche: